 I figured that on the stove, the cookies would bake more quickly and evenly, making it much easier to make the cookies.

 - The cookies took on a sort of pancake-like appearance.
-The browning on the cookies is spotted all over the cookie, rather than just browning the edges, and the texture isn’t as smooth because the dough has a tendency to bubble up on the griddle just like pancakes do when you cook them.
+The browning on the cookies is spotted all over the cookie, rather than just browning the edges.
+The texture isn’t as smooth because the dough bubbles up on the griddle just like pancakes do when you cook them.